AlexSmall96/Film-Friends/README.md

 # Film Friends
-Film Friends is a film, sharing and reviewing app, where users can save and rate films, add eachother as friends, and share reccomendations.
+Film Friends is a film sharing and reviewing app, where users can save and rate films, add each other as friends, and share recommendations.
 The back end is built using node.js and the Express framework, while the front end is built in React.
 The film data is taken from the [Open Movie Database (OMDB) API](https://www.omdbapi.com/).

 ![](documentation/screenshots/amiresponsive.jpg)